Crazy, I know, but… it’s the 8th of our 12 weeks of Artful Summer!

 It also doesn’t have to be people.
 You could tell a day in your dog’s life.
 Your Dog Story could be fiction or non-fiction.
 You might try to accurately depict how your dog lives.
 Or you might be a bit more whimsical, imagining your dog as a superhero and the Mail Carrier as an evil alien invader.

 If you happen to have a “real” camera that’s a nice bonus.
 Most of us will use cell phones which is fine.
 Either way, take your time to compose each photo in your story.
-If you go to a George Floyd protest march, you’ll mostly be documenting what you see there.
+If you go to a big march or rally, you’ll mostly be documenting what you see there.
 Try to use different camera angles:

 - High angle